alexisflesch/mathquest/app/docs/shared-types-guide.md

 # Shared Types Usage Guide

-*Date: May 13, 2025*
+*Updated: May 13, 2025*

 This guide provides instructions for using the shared types across the MathQuest application.
+The shared types system has been improved to ensure better consistency between frontend and backend.

 ## Available Shared Types